Art-Based Perceptual Ecology

 Dr. Lee Ann Woolery is a transdisciplinary researcher, scholar, educator, and a practicing artist of over 30 years.
 With a focus on divergent ways of knowing, she pioneered Art-Based Perceptual Ecology (ABPE), an integrative research approach to studying changes in ecological systems.

 "In the practice of Art-Based Perceptual Ecology, the image, like metaphor, provides a breakthrough into a dimension of intelligibility previously inaccessible, offering a new language, a new understanding of the phenomenon being studied.
 The job of the image is to fix the place in time and space.
-The image is the container - it holds the space.
-The image created in this intentional art making practice represents one moment in the evolutionary history of the land, representing time frozen on the journal page."
+The image created in this intentional art making practice represents one moment in the evolutionary history of the land, representing time frozen on the journal page - much like fossils found in rocks, or tree rings or tracks in the snow."

-"The image created in the ABPE practice becomes a graphic record of the intelligence of one's body in relationship to place, an embodiment of the knowledge held within this one landscape.
-Knowledge held within landscapes can be understood by considering biology, which is the science of life and living organisms.
+"The image created by the researcher using the ABPE methods becomes a graphic record of the intelligence of one's body in relationship to place, an embodiment of the knowledge held within this one landscape.
+Knowledge held within the landscape can be understood by considering biology, which is the science of life and living organisms.
 Biology defines the life process of organisms as it involves growth of a point in space.
 If we recognize a point as a record of or the static result of dynamic equilibrium, then we know multiple points become patterns.
-Patterns are the tangible record of interactions between and amongst organisms in the landscape. "
+Patterns are the tangible record of interactions between and amongst organisms in the landscape."

 Read about Art-Based Perceptual Ecology in my article "Knowing the language of place through the arts" located on the Johns Hopkins University website or send your request for this article to me with your contact information in the contact form HERE.